SRay-2020/MP2---Language-Memory-Game/README.md

 - Card Game includes 6 custom designed cards with names of animals in 3 languages
 - Game includes a countdown timer
 - Game includes a ‘flip counter’
-- Card Game includes custom made Background music, Victory music and Game Over music
-- Card Game includes user feedback through unique custom made audio cues (flip and correct match)
 - Contact page form has form with ‘value needed’ function
 - Contact page has full functionality
 - Contact page button submits user feedback

 ### **FUTURE FEATURES**

+- Game to include a play music function with audio (including background music and audio cues)
 - User name prompt and input to be used and stored
 - User scores (number of flips) to be stored and displayed in a highscore field
 - Learned words feature which displays which cards have been matched and the corresponding words for those animals
 - Game made available in different languages
 - Game made available with new 'decks' containing different words/images
-- Game to include a mute music function

 ### **TECHNOLOGIES USED**